bmshoemaker/supervised_machine_learning/README.md

 ## Revisit the Preprocessing: Scale the data

-The data going into these models was never scaled, an important step in preprocessing.
-Use `StandardScaler` was used to scale the training and testing sets.
+The data going into these models was never scaled, an important step in preprocessing. `StandardScaler` was used to scale the training and testing sets.

 ### References